-Dr. Anthony Dallatore, DVM, graduated from the University of Delaware with a major in animal science, and minors in entomology and biology; then went on to graduate from the University of Pennsylvania with a major in small animals.
-Dr. Anthony is currently the Chief of Staff at Hockessin Animal Hospital and a co-owner of Windcrest Animal Hospital Group.
-Dr. Anthony has special interests in avian and small mammal internal medicine and surgery, and canine and feline internal medicine and surgery.
+Dr. Anthony Dallatore, DVM, graduated from the University of Delaware with a major in animal science and minors in entomology and biology; then went on to graduate from the University of Pennsylvania with a major in small animals.
+Dr. Anthony is the Chief of Staff at Hockessin Animal Hospital and a Windcrest Animal Hospital Group co-owner.
+Dr. Anthony has special interests in avian and small mammal internal medicine and surgery and canine and feline internal medicine and surgery.
 Dr. Anthony is the proud father of twin boys, Sebastian and Donte, and his wife, Mary Ann, is a Licensed Veterinary Technician.
 Born and raised in Wilmington, DE, the Dallatore family includes Adalida, an Australian Shepherd/Pit Bull mix; a senior Havanese mix, Harriette; and a three-legged cockapoo named Dennis.
-In addition, the Dallatore’s are tolerated by four cats Walter, Winifred, Wilhelmina, and Graycie, and a ferret Mocha.
-Dr. Anthony enjoys outdoor activities, including hiking and fishing, and enjoys spending time with his family at their small fishing cabin on the Conowingo Reservoir.
+In addition, the Dallatores are tolerated by four cats, Walter, Winifred, Wilhelmina, Graycie, and a ferret Mocha.
+Dr. Anthony enjoys outdoor activities, including hiking and fishing, and spending time with his family at their small fishing cabin on the Conowingo Reservoir.

 Janet Mitchell, VMD

-Janet Mitchell, DVM, graduated from the University of Pennsylvania School of Veterinary Medicine and is currently an associate veterinarian of Hockessin Animal Hospital, with a special interest in dentistry.
+Janet Mitchell, VMD, graduated from the University of Pennsylvania School of Veterinary Medicine and is an associate veterinarian at Hockessin Animal Hospital, specializing in dentistry.
 Dr. Mitchell has lived here in Hockessin since the mid-’70s attending H.B.
 DuPont middle school and A.I.
 DuPont High School.
 She received her undergraduate degree, B.S. in Zoology, from Clemson University in 1987.
 Dr. Mitchell finds helping people help their pets live happy, healthy lives the most rewarding part of her job.
-Dr. Mitchell is a member of the Delaware Veterinary Medical Association and the American Veterinary Medical Association since 1990.
+Dr. Mitchell has been a member of the Delaware Veterinary Medical Association and the American Veterinary Medical Association since 1990.
 She served as president of the Delaware Veterinary Medical Association in 2003 and again in 2015.
 She was also a member of the Hockessin/Greenville Rotary from 1995 – 2011.
 Dr. Mitchell is a member of the local Hockessin Business Association.